 It’s not about religion or arguing about which kind of God we are talking about.
 Yoga is a process that helps you to raise your consciousness to a higher level.

 Learning Thai Massage can have a similar effect since you don’t just work with physical body parts, but also with the body’s energy system.
 You work with your breath, your intuition, your energy, and your intentions.

 All these elements lead you to refining and raising you energy, your empathy, and your sensitivity.
 Actually Thai Massage done right is a mindful or even meditative experience for the practitioner.

 Thai Massage and yoga therapy

-3. Unless a Thai Massage therapist embodies a cleanliness of spirit, peace of mind, loving and healing intentions, their massage therapy will remain at a mostly mechanical level.
+3. Unless a Thai Massage therapist embodies a cleanliness of spirit, peace of mind, loving and healing intentions, their work will remain at a mostly mechanical level.

 While this might be true, you can’t get around the fact that massage therapists need to establish a rapport with their clients.
 Trust and faith in the ability and intention of the therapist is an important part of the session.

-Another fact is that massage often brings emotional issues to the surface.
-The massage therapist cannot just sweep them under the carpet, but must deal with them in some positive and productive way.
+Another fact is that massage can sometimes bring emotional issues to the surface.
+The massage therapist cannot just sweep them under the carpet, but must deal with them in a positive and productive way.